Preetham-Vijay/Mini-Python-Projects/README.md

-#Armstrong Number:- This project checks whether the input number is an armstrong number or not.
+#Armstrong:- This project checks whether the input number is an armstrong number or not.